A Scalable Algorithm For Sparse Portfolio Selection: Improving the Performance of the Cutting-Plane Method

 \subsection{An Improved Cutting-Plane Method}

 We close this section by combining Algorithm \ref{alg:cuttingPlaneMethod} with the improvements discussed in this section, to obtain an efficient numerical approach to Problem \eqref{mainproblem}, which we present in Algorithm \ref{alg:refinedCuttingPlaneMethod}.
-Note that we use the larger of $\theta_t$ and the SOCP lower bound in our termination criterion, as the SOCP gap is sometimes less than $\epsilon$.
+Note that we use the larger of $\theta_t$ and the second-order cone lower bound in our termination criterion, as the second-order cone gap is sometimes less than $\epsilon$.

-Figure \ref{fig:convergenceplot} depicts the method's convergence on the problem \textit{port2} with a cardinality value $k=5$ and a minimum return constraint, as described in Section \ref{ssec:compwithbigm}.
-Note that we did not use the SOCP lower bound when generating this plot; the SOCP lower bound is $0.009288$ in this plot, and Algorithm \ref{alg:refinedCuttingPlaneMethod} requires $1,225$ cuts to improve upon this bound.
+Figure \ref{fig:convergenceplot} depicts the algorithm's convergence on the problem \textit{port2} with a cardinality value $k=5$ and a minimum return constraint, as described in Section \ref{ssec:compwithbigm}.
+Note that we did not use the second-order cone lower bound when generating this plot; the second-order cone lower bound is $0.009288$ in this instance, and Algorithm \ref{alg:refinedCuttingPlaneMethod} requires $1 225$ cuts to improve upon this bound.